El Salvador Caucus: History

 The El Salvador Caucus was established by Gaetz on 8 July 2024.
 He and Democratic congressman Vicente Gonzalez became the caucus' co-chairmen.
 The caucus was founded one month after they and four other U.S. congress members — representatives Adriano Espaillat, María Elvira Salazar, and Lou Correa, and Senator Mike Lee — attended Bukele's second inauguration on June 1, 2024 in San Salvador.
 In late July 2024, Gaetz and three other Republican members of the El Salvador Caucus visited El Salvador, met with Bukele, and toured the Terrorism Confinement Center (CECOT), a prison built by Bukele's government amidst a nationwide gang crackdown.

 On August 6, 2024, the caucus sent a letter to Antony Blinken, the secretary of state, requesting that the United States Department of State reduces its travel advisory's status on El Salvador citing a decrease in crime during Bukele's presidency.
 The State Department did decrease its travel advisory status for El Salvador from Level 3 to Level 2 on November 8, 2024.
 After President-elect Donald Trump announced his intention to nominate Gaetz as his attorney general and Gaetz's subsequent resignation from the United States Congress, Republican congresswoman Anna Paulina Luna succeeded Gaetz as the caucus' Republican co-chair.

+The caucus supported a March 2026 constitutional reform that enabled courts to sentence individuals convicted of murder, rape, or terrorism to life imprisonment, writing on social media that "this is the leadership other Latin American countries should follow".